-All parties and families are unique and the resolution of their matter should be as closely aligned to their specific needs as is possible.
-The facilitative mediation model allows parties, with the assistance of their lawyers and mediators, to identify issues in dispute and then develop and consider alternative solutions to those issues.
+All parties and families are unique, and the resolution of their matter should be as closely aligned to their specific needs as is possible.
+The facilitative mediation model allows parties, with the assistance of their lawyers and mediators, to identify issues in dispute and then develop and consider solutions to those issues.

-In most circumstances parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in Family Dispute Resolution and obtaining a Section 60I certificate.
+In most circumstances parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in family dispute resolution and obtaining a Section 60I certificate.

-The intake session provides the parties with an opportunity to give an outline of the issues that are important to them and for the mediator to determine whether or not the matter is actually suitable for mediation.
+The intake session provides the parties with an opportunity to give an outline of the issues that are important to them and for the mediator to determine whether the matter is actually suitable for mediation.

-4. Mediation outcomes can result in:
+Mediation outcomes can result in:

 (a) a resolution of the issues in dispute; or